 In 2005 Dennis moved up to full-sized inboard hydroplane racing with the purchase of the S-2 Superior Miss from Merritt Smith of Cincinnatti, OH.
 Wright Brothers Motorsports was soon formed and a few, short weeks later Wright debuted as a driver at the American Power Boat Association Inboard Eastern Divisionals in Morgan City, LA.

-Wright is employed as mold design engineer for Berry Plastics and Subsidiaries in Evansville, IN.
+Wright is employed as mold design engineer for Berry Global in Evansville, IN.
 Along with his wife, Cindy, and their three children, Michael, Baylee and Dennis III, he attends APBA inboard races across the midwest every summer.
-Regular events include "Quake on the Lake" in Waterford, MI, and the "Ohio Governor's Cup" in Celina, OH.